The Bled Strategic Forum

 In her free time, she likes to race streetcars on her bicycle, eat delicious food, run and quilt.

-Hanina Ben Bernou began working for the EU in 2010 - first addressing complex, global and emerging security threats.
-Since 2013, she is working on crisis response and crisis preparedness in the highly dynamic environment of Somalia.
+Hanina Ben Bernou serves as an Officer at the Delegation of the European Union to the United Arab Emirates.
+She began working for the EU in 2010 - first addressing complex, global and emerging security threats.

 Through her previous work experience in the energy and water sector, she has had the opportunity to deepen her understanding of a wide range of topics including renewable energies, supplies, management and private sector participation.